What is an Employment Contract Review?

 - Reviews of other provisions

-Proposed redlines are your attorney’s initial notes.
-Some lawyers physically write their notes in red ink as part of your attorney-client privileged review.
-Others may type up their findings and recommendations into a formal letter or template.
+Proposed redlines are your attorney’s recommendations on changing the terms to be fairer for the employee.
+Some lawyers physically write their notes in red ink as part of your review, but most will use tracked changes in Microsoft word files.
+Others may type up their findings and recommendations into a formal letter or memo.

-Employment lawyers with experience in the industry you work in are best-suited for reviewing employment contracts.
-They have experience, training, and first-hand knowledge regarding specific issues employees face across your industry.
+Employment lawyers with experience in your industry are best-suited for reviewing employment contracts.
+They have experience, training, and first-hand knowledge regarding specific issues employees face across your industry, as well as ‘fair’ terms offered by employers.
+Given an employment lawyer will work with many clients, they have a good view on what normal terms are for a given role in your industry.
 If you want reassurance regarding your contract’s fairness, always have employment lawyers conduct a thorough contract review and follow through on their legal advice.

-For example, if you are a dentist and want a Dental Associate Contract reviewed, it is important to find a dental lawyer who understands the intricacies of the industry and what is fair for your role.
+For example, if you are a dentist and want a Dental Associate Contract reviewed, it is important to find a dental lawyer with employment experience who understands the intricacies of the industry and what is fair for your role.

 What Information Will You Need Ready?